 The following candidates are nominated by the Board and each is an incumbent director.
-Nicole Small is standing for election as a Class II director and will be eligible to serve a one-year term until the 2013 annual meeting.
-The other nominees are standing for election as Class I directors and will be eligible to serve a three-year term until the 2015 annual meeting.
+The nominees are standing for election as Class II directors and will be eligible to serve a three-year term until the 2016 annual meeting.
 The independence of each incumbent director is addressed under "Corporate Governance - Director Independence."